D-Whipp/D-Whipp/README.md

 Regards,
 David.

+Note: Today I re-watched lectures pertaining to React-Redux theory, store setup, actions setup, and Selectors setup.
+My focus was taking the time to fully understand what is going on in a conceptual level.
+No code commits today.

 - [LinkedIn](https://www.linkedin.com/in/david-w-079841213/)
 - Email: dwhipp88@gmail.com
 - I earned a [certificate](https://arizona.badgr.com/public/assertions/gKrNffytTUe7WQTfPe3A7A) in Full Stack Web Development from the University of Arizona's Coding Bootcamp and I have an Associate's Degree in Applied Science that I earned from my local community college.